Gallery

 image.png

 To be explicit about this, it is the same needs you are looking to fulfill—not features you want to build.
 What’s the difference?
 For starters, customers don’t think in terms of features.
 They think in terms of pain and need.
-And while a feature might address their initial need, it’s not likely to stay on course with their needs as they evolve if they’re different from other customers.
+If you keep building features they don’t need you’re just wasting your resources.
+And if you keep building more features for more different divergent needs, you’ll keep expanding your footprint to meet different customer’s needs and never get the repeatability and leverage you could enjoy from serving a single need repeatedly in an MVS.

 The importance of MVS cannot be understated, so to understand it fully, read on here

-The more specific you can be about your prospective customer, the better your value proposition will resonate with them.
+The more specific you can be about your prospective customer, the better you will be able to relate to them and the more able you’ll be to predict and then validate how your value proposition will resonate with them.

 Here are some example questions to help you define your target customer: